saptarushi/Blogsite/README.md

 - **GORM**: An ORM library for Golang that simplifies database interactions.
 - **JWT**: JSON Web Tokens for secure authentication and authorization.
 - **SQLite**: The default database, easily replaceable with other databases.
+- **Docker**: Containerization for consistent and portable deployment.

 ## Getting Started